anderson-international/.windsurf/workflows/hello-ai.md

 - If the task involves UI/React/components/hooks:
   /run load-ui-guides

-### Step 2: Ensure the .windsurf subtree is up to date
+### Step 2: Optionally update the .windsurf subtree (requires user approval)
+Ask the user: Would you like me to run /run subtree-pull now?
+Only proceed if the user approves.
 /run subtree-pull

 ### Step 3: Establish Goal(s)